Hollywood Squares: First version

 Originally, the show used the same "pick a star, win a prize" format the Marshall version had used during its last few years on the air.
 Each of the nine squares hid a different prize, with $10,000 cash ($15,000 in season 3) and a car being the two most expensive.
-The day's winner simply picked the celebrity they wanted, and won whatever prize was in an envelope that star was holding.
-As noted by Bergeron at the start of the bonus round each episode, the prizes totaled over $100,000.
+The day's winner simply picked the celebrity they wanted and won whatever prize was in an envelope that the star was holding.
+As noted by Bergeron at the start of the bonus round for each episode, the prizes totaled over $100,000.

 Beginning partway through the first season and continuing until partway through season four, the champion could only win the prize by correctly agreeing/disagreeing with the response that the chosen celebrity gave to a Secret Square-style question.
-A champion who failed to do was awarded a consolation prize of $2,500 cash in the first season; this award was dropped once returning champions were reinstated in the second season.
+A champion who failed to do so was awarded a consolation prize of $2,500 cash in the first season; this award was dropped once returning champions were reinstated in the second season.
 However, during theme weeks in which contestants only played once, the $2,500 was given for a miss.

 Big money round

 Beginning approximately two months into season four and continuing until the end of that season in June 2002, Hollywood Squares instituted a new high-stakes round in response to the recent trend of quiz shows offering big cash prizes.

 The champion faced a general knowledge trivia round with their choice of any of the nine celebrities.
 Again, each of the celebrities held envelopes with varying dollar amounts hidden inside, ranging from $1,000 to $5,000 (increments of $500).
 If the champion picked a square that contained more than one person, the champion selected only one person from that square.
-The champion was given 60 seconds to answer as many questions as possible and was allowed to consult their celebrity partner for help; however, only the champion's answers were accepted.
+The champion was given 60 seconds to answer as many multiple-choice questions as possible and was allowed to consult their celebrity partner for help; however, only the champion's answers were accepted.
 Each correct answer was worth the amount in the envelope, which was revealed at the start of the round.

-At the end of the 60 seconds, the champion was given a choice to either quit with the money earned in the round or attempt to go double-or-nothing on an open-ended final question, with the category given to the contestant before he/she made the decision to play on.
+At the end of the 60 seconds, the champion was given a choice to either quit with the money earned in the round or attempt to go double-or-nothing on an open-ended final question, with the category given to the contestant before they decided to play on.